 All the things

 A porch swing.
-The bike was already full from a morning of shopping when I happened upon this.
+The bike was already full from a morning of shopping when I happened upon this, near my home.
 I improvised a tie-down setup to go the few hundred feet needed:

 Taking a lawnmower and a post-hole digger to a friend: